-The good news is that these guided tours will also include a stop at the lovely Rio-On Pools, a series of mini-waterfalls and natural pools that you can enjoy while baking in the Belizean sun.
+The good news is that these guided tours will also include lunch and a stop at the lovely Rio-On Pools, a series of mini-waterfalls and natural pools that you can enjoy while baking in the Belizean sun.

 If you want to visit Caracol, you can book a guided tour here.

-Alternately, there are also the even closer Cahal Pech ruins which are within walking distance from San Ignacio town.
-This is definitely the cheaper option if you are on a budget, too!
+Alternately, there are also the even closer Cahal Pech ruins, which are within walking distance from San Ignacio town and don’t require a tour to visit.

 Where to Stay in Belize

 Belize is one of the more expensive countries in Central America – closer to Costa Rica and Panama in terms of prices than neighboring Mexico and Guatemala.

 I recognize that everyone’s budget is different, so I have broken my recommendations into three tiers for each destination on this Belize itinerary.

-As a rough guide, budget accommodations are typically hostels and a dorm should cost you less than $15 per night.
+As a rough guide, budget accommodations are typically hostels and a dorm should cost you less than $25 per night.
 Mid-range hotels are typically around $50-100 per night.
 Luxury here is defined as $150+.